Mortal Kombat: Armageddon: Plot

-Upon returning to Orin’s cave, Taven finds him mortally wounded from an attack by Quan Chi.
-On the verge of death, Orin keeps Quan Chi’s portal open to prevent Taven from remaining trapped in the cave with him.
-Vowing revenge, Taven goes through the portal and arrives at Shao Khan’s palace in Outworld.
-After reaching the palace dungeons, Taven fights and defeats Mileena and comes across a captive Shujinko who informs him of a meeting taking place in Shao Kahn’s throne room.
-After fighting through Goro and Reiko, Taven reaches the meeting between Quan Chi, Shang Tsung, Onaga, and Shao Khan where they agree to an alliance to take possession of the contests prize before transporting themselves to Argus’s pyramid.
-Before he can follow however, Taven is confronted by Raiden who reveals he has made a deal with Shao Khan to assist him in exchange for Earthrealm’s independence.
-Shocked at Raiden’s betrayal, Taven defeats him before taking Quan Chi’s portal to Edenia.
+Upon returning to Orin's cave, Taven finds him mortally wounded from an attack by Quan Chi.
+On the verge of death, Orin keeps Quan Chi's portal open to prevent Taven from remaining trapped in the cave with him.
+Vowing revenge, Taven goes through the portal and arrives at Shao Khan's palace in Outworld.
+After reaching the palace dungeons, Taven defeats Mileena and comes across a captive Shujinko, who informs him of a meeting in Shao Kahn's throne room.
+After fighting through Goro and Reiko, Taven reaches the meeting between Quan Chi, Shang Tsung, Onaga, and Shao Khan, where they agree to an alliance to take possession of the contest's prize before transporting themselves to Argus's pyramid.
+Before he can follow, however, Taven is confronted by Raiden, who reveals he has made a deal with Shao Khan to assist him in exchange for Earthrealm's independence.
+Shocked at Raiden's betrayal, Taven defeats him before taking Quan Chi's portal to Edenia.

 Once through the portal, Taven fights and defeats Scorpion before being confronted by Daegon.
-Before they can fight however, they are interrupted by Blaze who informs them that the competition has been corrupted and that they’re fighting in the wrong place.
-Transported to the edge of the crater, Taven and Daegon engage in a final battle.
+Before they can fight, however, they are interrupted by The Evil Blaze, who informs them that the competition has been corrupted and that they're fighting in the wrong place.
+Transported to the crater's edge, Taven and Daegon engage in a final battle where it is revealed that Daegon had stolen Taven’s sword in addition to his own.
 Although Taven ultimately kills Daegon, he becomes disillusioned with the quest and refuses to go further until Blaze reveals the true nature of the quest.

 With all the fighters engaged in Mortal Kombat in the crater, Blaze reveals that it will be the epicenter of the apocalypse unless the quest is fulfilled.
-With their respective armors being the catalysts for ending Armageddon, only Taven and Daegon are meant to defeat Blaze with one of two outcomes occurring depending on which brother completed the quest first and will either destroy all the warriors or strip them of powers and abilities.
+With their respective armors being the catalysts for ending Armageddon, only Taven and Daegon are meant to defeat Blaze, with one of two outcomes occurring depending on which brother completes the quest first, and will either destroy all the warriors or strip them of powers and abilities.

-Reclaiming his sword from his fallen brother, Taven travels through a portal to confront Blaze.
+Reclaiming his sword from his fallen brother, Taven travels through a portal and fights to the top of the pyramid to confront Blaze.

-In the non-canon ending, after fighting his way to the top of the pyramid, Taven confronts Blaze.
 Taven manages to defeat Blaze and becomes an Elder God.
-However, neither outcome occurs and instead the fighters power are increased.
+However, neither outcome occurs, and the fighters' power increases.
 Taven vows to use his status as Elder God to find another solution to prevent Armageddon.

-In the canon ending, Shao Kahn defeats and kills Blaze, granting him godlike powers and allowing him to overpower the only remaining kombatant: Raiden.
-On the verge of death, Raiden uses his amulet to send a cryptic message to his past self: "He must win."